kyaiooiayk/Awesome-Python-Programming-Notes/___unittest/README.md

 ## General templates
 - This is just a template with all the necessary imports, comments and some code to refresh someone's knowledge on unittesting.
 - A testcase is created by subclassing `unittest.TestCase`.
-Essentialy the class `test_sum` inherits from the `TestCase` class.
+Essentialy the class `TestSum` inherits from the `TestCase` class.
 - All the following methods start with a `test_`.
 This naming convention informs the test runner about which methods represent a test.
 - While unittesting it is acceptable to use long and descriptive names for testing function.